Michael Kelly (Jesuit): Honours

-In 2006 Fr.
+In 2006, Fr.
 Kelly received an honorary degree Doctor of Laws from UCD.
 In 2012, he received an honorary degree from the Royal College of Surgeons in Ireland.

-In 2012 Prof. Kelly was awarded one of the first Presidential Awards for Irish Abroad for his contributions to Peace, Reconciliation and Development, from the Irish Government.
+In 2012, Prof. Kelly was awarded one of the first Presidential Awards for Irish Abroad for his contributions to Peace, Reconciliation and Development, from the Irish Government.

-In 2018 Professor Kelly received the Order of Distinguished Service from President Edgar Lungu.
+In 2018, Professor Kelly received the Order of Distinguished Service from President Edgar Lungu.

-In 2020 he appeared on an Irish postage stamp, as part of series honouring "The Irish Abroad."
+In 2020, he appeared on an Irish postage stamp as part of a series honouring "The Irish Abroad."